mmyros/bayes-window/README.rst

 - Shrinkage layer: Should be as easy as alt.layer with unpooled model
    - Make sure + works well with facet
 - Prior predictive and posterior predictive plots
-- Figure out MAP: Look for how summary is calculated in arviz and add mode
 - wait for resolution to https://github.com/vega/vega-lite/issues/4373#issuecomment-447726094
 - delete facet attribute of chart if independent_axes=True - how?
 Ask in altair github
 - Formalize detailed data plot: trial-slope plus box.
 Try to add posteriors? see notebook